 Halibut season is here!
 It’s crazy, stupid expensive.
 More than a prime rib even.
 It’s that supply and demand thing.
 More people want it and there’s less in the ocean.
 Why there is less and how the fishery is managed is best left for the International Pacific Halibut Commission to explain.

 All I know is that you don’t want to mess up your big splurge.
 In 2007 Karen Barnaby, the former chef at the Fish House in Vancouver edited a cookbook devoted to halibut and called it – wait for it – Halibut: The Cookbook.
-In this book are some very complex recipes by then current, now passé, Canadian chefs (food is fashion).
+In this book are some very complex recipes by then popular Canadian chefs (alas, food is fashion too).

 I prefer simple, which isn’t to say cream or Asian style sauces aren’t good because they are.
 It’s a meaty, dense fish that can handle big flavours.
 But my preference is fried in butter with some salt and pepper.
 The cheeks are tender and less dense, though harder to come by as there are only two per fish.
 They are also cheaper – at least for now.